yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 [MonsterDruide1](https://github.com/MonsterDruide1) continues to do wonders with the [LDN](https://yuzu-emu.org/entry/ldn-is-here/) code.
 This time, proper error handling.
 One of the possible errors when handling TCP connections is `ECONNRESET`, which happens when the other end closes the connection abruptly.
-Oldschool gamers call this “rage quitting”.
+Old-school gamers call this “rage quitting”.

 Jokes aside, when a sudden disconnection like this happens, the error used to get caught by yuzu instead of the game, causing the game to never get the notification of the client disconnection.
-Properly {{< gh-hovercard "9843" "passing the error" >}} through to the game allows it to handle the issue on its own way instead of crashing the yuzu LDN session.
+Properly {{< gh-hovercard "9843" "passing the error" >}} through to the game allows it to handle the issue its own way instead of crashing the yuzu LDN session.

 Some improvements were done to yuzu-cmd, the command-line alternative to the default Qt UI.

-german77 added support for {{< gh-hovercard "9729" "touch inputs from mouse clicks and SDL controller input support," >}} and {{< gh-hovercard "9730" "two parameters," >}} `-g`  for specifying a game file location and `-u` for specifying an user profile.
+german77 added support for {{< gh-hovercard "9729" "touch inputs from mouse clicks and SDL controller input support," >}} and {{< gh-hovercard "9730" "two parameters:" >}} `-g`  for specifying a game file location and `-u` for specifying a user profile.

-Your writer also showed up, {{< gh-hovercard "9737" "updating" >}} the graphical filters and resolution multiplier options that were recently added to regular yuzu.
+Your writer also showed up, {{< gh-hovercard "9737" "updating" >}} the graphical filters and resolution multiplier options that were recently added to the Mainline yuzu.

 ## Hardware section